mvysny/karibu-testing/README.md

   depending on their complexity.
 * *Reliable*: We don't need arbitrary sleeps since we're server-side and we can await until the request is fully processed.
   We don't use Selenium drivers which are known to fail randomly.
 * *Headless*: The tests run headless since there's no browser.
+There is no need to setup screen in your CI environment.
 * *Simple*: the test runs in the same JVM as the server.
 You start the server in your `@BeforeClass` and stop the server in your `@AfterClass`.
 There is no need to use Maven's Integration plugin to start the server in the background (and then remember to kill it afterwards, otherwise all future CI tests